armandocomellas1/databases-clinic/README.md

-# Vet clinic database: query multiple tables
+# Vet clinic database: add "join table" for visits

+## This is the final pull request:

+- where you will be ablle to find all data, inputs and queries in their directories inside the github repo.

 ## Getting Started